MoniPar/reclaimed-treasures/README.md

 ## User Experience

 This section aims to determine what a user would expect from interacting with the website.
 Each User Story was recorded in [GitHub Issues](https://github.com/MoniPar/reclaimed-treasures/issues).
 Scenarios of actions each type of user, including the business/site owner, wishes to take are listed below.
 These were categorised into Epics listed in the Agile Methodology section, for the development of the project.
-Two of the user stories listed below weren't completed on time and have been placed in the backlog for future iterations.
+Two of the user stories listed below were not completed on time and have been placed in the backlog for future iterations.

 ### User Stories